-Head burying is a behavior commonly seen in the wild and is known as “denning”.
-By burying their head and even part of their body, a husky will feel safe and secure while they are resting or sleeping.
+This is a common behavior often seen in the wild, and it’s called “denning.”
+By hiding their head and sometimes even part of their body, a husky creates a feeling of safety and security, especially when they’re resting or sleeping.
 It’s just their way of getting cozy and feeling secure!

 Why Do Huskies Bury Their Heads Into You

-When your husky lays beside your or if he’s lucky enough to be let up on your couch, one of his favorite things to do is rummage his head into you, the pillows, or well, just about any ridiculously small space his head shouldn’t fit into!
+When your husky lays beside your or if he’s lucky enough to be let up on your couch, one of his favorite things to do is rummage his head into you, the pillows, or just about any small space his head shouldn’t fit into!

 The reason your husky does this is that it makes him feel safe and secure.

 Dogs are denning animals.
-This means they create “dens” in order to protect themselves and their pack, and well, just feel safe, warm, and secure.
+This means they create dens to protect themselves and their pack, and well, just feel safe, warm, and secure.

-Of course, your husky is safe anyway, but this behavior is deeply ingrained into him so it will still show itself today.
+Of course, your husky is safe anyway, but this behavior is instinctual and is still something owners will see.

 What Head Burying Suggests About Your Bond